Huang-Kaixuan/Interpolated_EoS_with_GaussianProcessRegression/README.md

-# Interpolated EoS with GaussianProcessRegression Method
+# Interpolated EoS with Gaussian Process Regression Method
 This program is used to perform interpolation with Gaussian process regression method to predict the target values at given points.
 ## The specific files included in this deposit
 * `Code_Description.md:` A Markdown file documenting the variables and logic of the code of the program "GPREOS.ipynb".